KadTheHunter/CityPlans/README.md

 I (Jes'kad), will ask you some questions, and determine if you need/are allowed access to create, edit and add on to the files, or if we merely need to merge your ideas into the files ourselves.

 # In-Game Building
 Previously we brought people on-board as they asked to be brought on, but now we're doing it different.
-Kaddi of course has access to the City, and is the main Builder.
+Kaddicus of course has access to the City, and is the main Builder.
 DRCH16 and WeatherNerd142 are pretty much second-in-command for the City.
-Enforcers have access but are asked not to build anything unless Kaddi approves it.
-Everyone else is hand picked.
-If you think you should be on the team, open an issue using the Build Access template, but please note: Kaddi is keeping the team to people he knows n trusts, and thus won't accept random people.
+Enforcers have access but are asked not to build anything  overly large/permanent unless Kaddicus approves it.
+VIPs have access to the City, but are asked not to Build anything unless Kaddicus approves it.

 # Collaborators/Builders:
+Designated by @Name, Rank, Building Role

-@KadTheHunter
+@KadTheHunter - Owner, Main Builder
-@WeatherNerd142
+@WeatherNerd142 - Enforcer, General Builder
-@DRCH16
+@DRCH16 - Player, General Builder
+@BlueNinja123447 - Enforcer, Random Details & Corrections
+@RexRed252807 - VIP, General Builder
+@Alexcraft760 - Player, Trees & Scholars

-# Picture Template
+# Ideas Generator
+This is not how we're making the city look, just an image we use for ideas.
 <a align="center" href="https://ibb.co/Ycqk9gq"><img src="https://i.ibb.co/bs8Bht8/City-Template-Overhead.jpg" alt="City-Template-Overhead" border="0"></a>